 RRP: £120.00 / $165.00

 With summer on the way, gift him something really special that he can get a lot of use out of.
 Rapha's Brevet Lightweight Jersey is a popular choice because it's designed to help him stay cool on his longest rides when the sun is beating down.
 It comes with lots of pockets and storage capabilities so he can carry his essentials and snacks, and has a lot of colour options as well so you can choose something you know he'll love.

 Paceline Chamois Butt'r Chamois Cream

-Something to make his rides more comfortable
+Something to make the rides more comfortable

-Chamois cream is a must-have for any long-distance cyclist, so if your dad's putting in the miles day after day, a tube of this would make a really thoughtful gift that doesn't cost an arm and a leg.
+Chamois cream is a must-have for any long-distance cyclist, so if your cycling loved one is putting in the miles day after day, a tube of this would make a really thoughtful gift that doesn't cost an arm and a leg.

 Park Tool Heavy Duty Shop Apron - SA-3

 If they do all their own bike maintenance at home, why not treat them to this heavy-duty mechanic’s apron from Park Tool?
 It has all the pockets they need to keep the most essential tools to hand while carrying out a tricky fix, and is made with durable cotton canvas that stands the test of time.

 All the inspiration she needs to get out and adventure

 RRP: £17.99 / $22.49